 - Wire Frame.
 The most delicate of designs, wireframe glasses are less obvious to the naked eye, especially when they are donned in a traditional light metallic shade like rose gold or yellow, which gives the impression that the wearer’s face is actually “naked.”

 If you’re interested in trying out some new frames, we have trained eyewear consultants available to make sure you find the perfect most comfortable fit possible, that’s also within your budget.
-Book an appointment today.
+Book an appointment in Winnipeg today.